 contact tips.
 As the down time and time required to rectify the problem takes

-an average of 5 to 10 minutes per burn back you can imagine the production consequences.
+an average of 5 to 10 minutes per burn back you can imagine the production and weld quality consequences.

 What is the primary cause of this common robot problem, why does this not happen